-I am a poet and critic, originally from Ireland, where interests in post-conflict and cross-community work have developed into my current outreach in creative writing with military veterans.
+I am an Irish poet and critic working within a poetics of social literary interventions and arts based research.
 Educated at University College Dublin and at Lancaster University, I also pursued post-graduate study at NYU and the New School, New York.
 I joined the OU from Kingston University London where I was Associate Professor in English Literature and Creative Writing.
-I am the author of five works of poetry and co-editor of the forthcoming book of essays on the work of Eavan Boland.
+I am the author of five collections of poetry and co-editor of the first commissioned book of essays on the work of Eavan Boland.
+I collaborate with other artists on community-based arts projects including Art at the Heart of the Peninsula (Peace IV-funded) and the British Council's Peace and Beyond project.
 My work has received awards in the National Poetry Competition and the Troubadour International Competition and is the recipient of an Arts Council award and the Templar Poetry Prize.
 I publish regularly in the literary journals of the US and the UK/Ireland including Poetry and The Hopkins Review (US) and Agenda and Magma Poetry (UK).
 I appear in the canonical anthologies of the past two decades including Identity Parade: New British and Irish Poets (Bloodaxe), Women’s Work: Modern Women Poets writing in English (Seren) and The Field Day Anthology of Irish Literature (NYU Press).

-I am interested in the place of the political poem in contemporary poetics and in re-exploring the prisms for looking at ‘conflict poetry’ with a focus on the ‘ethics of aesthetics’ as well as on perceived personal/political divides.
+I am interested in the place of the political poem in contemporary poetics and in re-exploring the prisms for looking at ‘socially engaged poetry’ with a focus on the ‘ethics of aesthetics’ as well as on perceived personal/political divides.

 |2010:||Cross-Talk (Bridgend: Seren Books)|